 Disaster Mental Health Community Planning is a step-by-step guide to developing mental health disaster plans, assisting communities to act on long-term resilience and recovery.

-As disasters continue to increase in severity and number, with 16% of survivors identified as potential PTSD victims if not promptly receiving care, this book is a critical read.
-Chapters outline how to prepare, develop, and implement a trauma-informed, collaborative process that prioritizes lasting emotional wellbeing along with survivors’ short-term needs.
+As disasters continue to increase in severity and number, with 16% of survivors identified as potential PTSD victims if they don't promptly receive care, this book is a critical read.
+Chapters outline how to prepare, develop, and implement a trauma-informed collaborative process that prioritizes lasting emotional wellbeing along with survivors’ short-term needs.
 The manual demonstrates how to form this partnership through effective communication, assess those individuals at greatest risk of distress, and deliver trauma-specific treatment.
 Readers will appreciate the book’s practical, user-friendly approach, including case studies, checklists, and follow-up questions to better define goals.
-Cutting-edge treatment interventions are included along with basic information on trauma's impact on the brain and types and effects of human-caused and natural disasters to help readers make sound planning decisions.
+Cutting-edge treatment interventions are included along with basic information on trauma's impact on the brain and the types and effects of human-caused and natural disasters to help readers make sound planning decisions.

 "Robert Schmidt and Sharon Cohen have written what is destined to be a classic in the mental health field.
 Disaster Mental Health Community Planning contains comprehensive information on creating community-wide emergency plans for handling traumas, including a psychological component.
 The text stresses collaboration, communication, assessment, and lessons learned from various types of natural and human-made disasters.
 It is pro-active, beautifully organized, reader-friendly, and chock full of essential information for dealing with catastrophes and their aftermath.
 In an age of unpredictability, this book is a stable resource." -- Samuel T. Gladding, Ph.D., LPC, CCMHC, professor of counseling, Wake Forest University; former American Counseling Association president and ACA Foundation Trustee